DeNepo/solution-write-ups/README.md

 There are many strategies for creating the same behavior, and there are many ways to implement the same strategy.

-By studying multiple solutions to the same challenge, written by more experienced programmers, you will learn how to approach and solve coding challenges on your own.
+By studying multiple solutions to the same kata, written by more experienced programmers, you will learn how to approach and solve coding challenges on your own.

+> You _should not_ include your own code in the writeups.
+Only other people's solutions!

 ### Index